akeneo/pim-community-dev/Bundle/OrganizationBundle/README.md

 </tr>
 </table>

-Based on entity ownership type, entity record owner is automatically saved using current user data.
 Users with "Change record owner"(oro_change_record_owner) permission can change owners of any record they have access to.
+If change owner permission is not granted, 2 cases are possible when entity is created:
+    - If ownership type is USER, owner is automatically set to current user
+    - If ownership type is BUSINESS_UNIT or ORGANIZATION, user has to choose owner from the list of business units or organizations he is assigned to